The Board of Directors:

 Upper Grades Teacher:

 Tommy Simmons has a Master’s degree in education with a focus on teaching and curriculum from Harvard University.
 He has experience teaching a variety of contents (humanities, math, literacy, history, and English as a second language).
 His experience teaching with the Breakthrough Collaborative in Florida, the Peace Corps in Mozambique, and Boston Public Schools makes for a unique curriculum focused on differentiation and inquiry.
 Tommy’s extensive development and collaboration with Facing History and Ourselves has led to a pedagogy built on civic action.
-He will be coordinating the 3rd-5th grade class.
+He coordinates the 3rd-5th grade class.

 Middle Grades Teacher:

 Sara Jodon has a Master’s degree in Teaching with a concentration in Middle Level Education.
 She has experience teaching all middle grades, as well as sign language at Georgia State University.
 Sara designs lessons that lead to student-driven learning and authentic assessment of that learning.
 It is her goal to encourage students to become more critical thinkers, purposeful writers, and life-long learners, while developing a better sense of self and global citizenship.
-Sara will be coordinating the 6th – 8th grade class.
+Sara coordinates the 6th – 8th grade class.

 Ramona Robinson Petersen